learn-co-curriculum/react-hooks-npm-lab/README.md

-# Node Package Management Lab
+# Node Package Management Code-Along

 ## Overview

 When using npm, it is often the case that we aren't familiar with _all_ of the code in the dependency tree.
 Building modern JavaScript applications relies on our ability to use the tools built for us by others.
+As it turns out, most of those tools are _also_ built using _other people's_ tools.
+One package may be used in another, which is used in another, and another, and so on...

-When building web applications in React, along with Angular, Vue, etc., we work within the framework provided.
 Using npm, we download specific packages of code.
+If those packages have dependencies, the dependencies are also downloaded in a recursive manner.
+For the purposes of our own application, however, **we only need to know about the node packages _we_ specifically need to get our app working**.
+We don't need to worry about what packages _those_ packages need.
+Why?
+Because every node package includes a `package.json` file that lists out all dependencies.
+This file lets Node know what to download when we run `npm install`.
+Node will download all the packages, check the `package.json` files present, then download any additional packages, and repeat.

-The 'framework' then makes sure they are available in the code _we create_, allowing us to wield their powerful tools.
+We will see in future labs that as the number of packages increases, more and more happens when we run `npm install`.
+All _we_ need to worry about, though, is the top-level - what is listed in _our_ application's `package.json` file.

-In this lab, we are going to practice the process of setting up a `package.json` file.
+In this code-along, we are going to practice the process of setting up a `package.json` file.
 We will also install an npm package or two and use their functionality in new code we write.

 ## Objectives